A Morning Ritual for the Anxious Hours

 Morning anxiety is caused by elevated cortisol levels upon waking (cortisol awakening response), low blood sugar from fasting overnight, and anticipatory stress about the day ahead.
 Your nervous system is primed for threat detection in the morning, making anxiety more likely.

-When should I apply a patch for morning anxiety?
+When do people apply a morning patch?

 Mornings Don't Have to Be Terrible